Most career advice starts in the wrong place.

 With values clarified and season named, look toward the horizon:

-- The deathbed test: At the end of your life, what would you regret not having done, been, or experienced during this season?
+- The retirement test: At the end of your career, what would you regret not having built, learned, or contributed?
 This cuts through “should” and reveals what actually matters.

-- The enough question: What would “enough” look like?
-Not maximum achievement, but sufficiency.
+- The enough question: What would “enough” look like in your career?
+Not maximum achievement, but professional sufficiency.
 What would allow you to feel at peace with this chapter?

 Step 4: Integration